Average Customer Review:

-Unless you are a competitive gamer or use software that only runs under Windows, Apple laptops have become an intriguing and perhaps even a compelling choice for mainstream users.
-While Windows 10 fixed lots of flaws (mainly by giving users easier options to ignore touchscreen features altogether if they wished), it's no secret that Microsoft has struggled to get its users to adapt to touchscreen-centric operating systems (OS).
-Apple, on the other hand, has up to now resisted jumping on touch computing for its laptops and desktops, and its OS X El Capitan operating system has earned solid reviews, despite one buggy update that has since been fixed.
+Unless you are a competitive gamer or use software that only runs under Windows, Apple laptops have become a worthwhile consideration for mainstream users.
 And don't forget, if Windows is an absolute must for a specific application, Apple laptops can run that operating system as well -- though you'll need to pay for a copy of Windows as it's not included.

 The 13-inch Apple MacBook Air is powered by a 5th-generation 1.6 GHz dual-core Intel Core i5 processor, integrated Intel HD Graphics 6000, 8 GB of memory and a 128 GB flash drive.
 The processor (to a Core i7) can be upgraded, but storage cannot be.
-For that, you need to opt for step up 13-inch Apple MacBook Air with 256 GB flash drive (Est. $1,050 and up), which leaves most of the other hardware as is, but swaps in a 256 GB flash drive (upgradeable to 512 GB).
+For that, you need to opt for step up 13-inch Apple MacBook Air with 256 GB flash drive (Est. $1,200 and up), which leaves most of the other hardware as is, but swaps in a 256 GB flash drive (upgradeable to 512 GB).
 The 11-inch MacBook Air can also still be found in some retail channels, but has been discontinued by Apple.

-If there's a weakness in this laptop, it's in its display.
-While the 1,440 by 900 pixel (native) display of the 13-inch MacBook Air is nice, it was behind the curve compared to competing laptops even when first introduced.
+Beyond the dated technology, if there's a weakness in the 13-inch MacBook Air, it's in its display.
+While the 1,440 by 900 pixel (native) display is nice, it was behind the curve compared to competing laptops even when first introduced.